Formula 1: Drive to Survive season 5

 The fifth season of Formula 1: Drive to Survive documents the 2022 Formula One World Championship.
-It ran for 10 episodes and aired on Netflix on 24 February 2023.
+It ran for 10 episodes and aired on Netflix on 24 February 2023, all of which were available on the same date.

 Premise and release

-Season 5 documents the 2022 Formula One World Championship and was released on 24 February 2023.
+Season 5 documents the 2022 Formula One World Championship and was released on 24 February 2023 with all 10 episodes released on the same date.
 This season covers the trials and tribulations of the Scuderia Ferrari, the porpoising issue of the Mercedes W13, the path leading up to Sergio Pérez' win at the Monaco Grand Prix, the controversy surrounding Oscar Piastri's contract dispute, and Daniel Ricciardo's struggles at McLaren.
 Red Bull Racing driver Max Verstappen confirmed that Season 5 marks his first full appearance within in-show interviews, having criticized it in the past for fabricating events that happened during the World Championships.